The library of the Alpine Club is one of the UK’s largest collections of mountaineering material.

 What does the library have?

+The library collects books on mountaineering and mountain culture.
 The core library is a valuable resource for researchers and free to browse when visiting.
-Alongside a collection of climbing guides and journals it contains a selection of core works and modern titles on mountaineering.
+Alongside a collection of climbing guides and journals it contains a selection of key works and modern titles on mountaineering.

 The rare book collection is kept in our secure storeroom but items can be retrieved on request.
 It houses rare and older works relating to mountaineering and mountains.
-Alongside early classics by Albert Smith and Edward Whymper the rare book collection also houses works relating to the English lake district, early European travel and swiss flora and fauna.
+Alongside early classics by Albert Smith and Edward Whymper the rare book collection also houses works relating to the English lake district, early European travel and Swiss flora and fauna.

 The library also has a large collection of mountaineering and climbing club journals.
 These cover clubs around the world as well as UK climbing clubs.